Biomaker/23_Focus-stacking-system-for-gametophyte-ferns/README.md

 Tim has carried out some experiments on the travel that is produced in the focus block using this stepper motor setup.
 He figured out that a single step of the stepper motor moves the top part of the focus block 1/128th of a μm (micro metre), which is very very good for our purposes.The movement is very smooth indeed.

-## Arduino or Raspberry Pi

-We provide instructions on how to build and drive the system using either an <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/ArduinoMethod.md">Arduino</a> or a <a href="https://github.com/BioMakers/23_Focus-stacking-system-for-gametophyte-ferns/blob/master/RaspberryPiMethod.md">Raspberry Pi</a>.

 ## List of Hardware Bits for the Rail

 Bit of discarded worktop (£0)<br>